Boost Your Social Media Presence: 31-Day Author Platform Challenge

 Keep reading31 Day Author Platform Challenge Day 14: How to Boost Sign-ups

-On Day 14 we are going to go back to our freebie, and create a campaign to kick off today.
+On Day 14 of the Author Platform Challenge, we return to our freebie and create a campaign to kick off.
 Yes, today.
 No sense wasting time.

-Keep reading31 Day Platform Challenge Day 15: Good News
+Keep reading31-Day Platform Challenge, Day 15: Share Good News

-Today, Day 14 of 31 Day Author Platform Challenge, in a separate post from your poll result analysis, you are going to share some good news.
+Today, Day 15 of 31 Day Author Platform Challenge, share some good news.
+Easy peasy lemon squeezey.

 We’ve made several posts so far.
 Time to up the ante.
 Studies show videos get far more views and engagement than simple photo posts on social media.